prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

 At a high level, a bidder adapter is responsible for:

-1. Sending out bid requests to the ad server
+1. Creating the bid requests for the bidder's server.
-2. Registering the bids that are returned with Prebid.js
+2. Parsing and registering the bid responses.

 This page has instructions for writing your own bidder adapter.
 The instructions here try to walk you through some of the code you'll need to write for your adapter.
 When in doubt, use [the working adapters in the Github repo](https://github.com/prebid/Prebid.js/tree/master/modules) for reference.